 It can be incredibly difficult to track down the exact source of a software issue on your iPhone or iPad.
 That’s why we recommend erasing all of the network settings that have been saved on your iPhone or iPad.
 Before beginning this reset, make sure you’ve written down all of your Wi-Fi passwords because you’ll need to reenter the information when you reconnect!

-To Reset Network Settings on your iPhone or iPad, open the Settings app and tap General -> Reset.
+To Reset Network Settings on your iPhone or iPad, open the Settings app and tap General -> Transfer or Reset iPhone -> Reset.
 Next, tap Reset Network Settings and enter your passcode.
 When prompted again, tap Reset Network Settings to begin the reset.
 Your iPhone or iPad will reboot when the reset is complete.

 Exploring Your Repair Options